 “People buy ahead of dividend payments,” Chernyshev said by phone.
 “And those are pretty solid dividends by these days’ standards.
 MTS is known as a reliable dividends payer.”

-OAO Mechel (MTL), Russia’s largest producer of coal for steelmakers, fell 0.7 percent to $8.63 in New York, the lowest close since April 23.
+OAO Mechel (MTL:US), Russia’s largest producer of coal for steelmakers, fell 0.7 percent to $8.63 in New York, the lowest close since April 23.
 The company will delay its 2011 financial results following talks with creditors, according to a filing with the U.S. Securities and Exchange Commission yesterday.

 The stock’s discount to the company’s Moscow traded shares was 2.9 percent, the widest since April 19, data compiled by Bloomberg show.
 One New York-listed ADR is equal to one ordinary share traded on Russia’s Micex Index.